-One important way that we foster change is to promote innovative research that will impact the lives of individuals living with Willis-Ekbom disease.
+One important way that the RLS Foundation will foster change is to promote innovative research that will impact the lives of individuals living with restless legs syndrome.
 The Foundation strives to spur the research community to generate novel ideas to unlock the mysteries that will ultimately lead to a cure for this often devastating disease.

 NEW DRUG DEVELOPMENT REQUEST FOR PROPOSALS

-The Willis-Ekbom Disease Foundation, on behalf of the WED/RLS community, wants a safe, well-tolerated, and durable treatment for WED/RLS--in short, a cure--or ways to improve patients' quality of life.
+The RLS Foundation, on behalf of the RLS community, wants a safe, well-tolerated, and durable treatment for RLS--in short, a cure--or ways to improve patients' quality of life.
 To the extent that basic studies directly contribute to the development of new curative agents, we are willing to support them, especially if the resulting data can be used to apply for government funding.
-That said, it should be clear that we are anxious to build a bench-to-bedside research portfolio.
+That said, it should be clear that the RLS Foundation leadership is anxious to build a bench-to-bedside research portfolio.

-- We need objective state and trait markers for WED/RLS
+- We need objective state and trait markers for RLS.

-- Since WED/RLS is a 24/7 disease that affects multiple body systems, we need treatments that will improve symptoms other than restlessness.
+- Since RLS is a 24/7 disease that affects multiple body systems, we need treatments that will improve symptoms other than restlessness.

 Per RLS Foundation policy, no overhead allocation is allowed.